petergardfjall/dotfiles/cheat/sheets/go.cheat.md

 ## Modules
 Go modules is the prefered way of managing project dependencies.
+When our modules are kept in private github repos, we need to specify this with the `GOPRIVATE` environment variable:

+    # specify that all repos here under are private (can specify multiple with
+    # comma-separation)
+    export GOPRIVATE="github.com/secret-company"

 When using private git repos, we need to pass sufficient credentials to `git` to be able to fetch the dependency (over `https`).
 This can be achieved in a couple of ways.

 Both rely on generating a personal access token
 (e.g. https://github.com/settings/tokens).
 NOTE: give the token read-only access